tesseract-ocr/tesseract/README.md

 more changes made in 1996 to port to Windows, and some C++izing in 1998.
 A lot of the code was written in C, and then some more was written in C++.
 Since then all the code has been converted to at least compile with a C++ compiler.
-Currently it builds under Linux with gcc4.4.3 and under Windows with VC++2008.
+Currently it builds under Linux with gcc 4.4.3 and under Windows with VC++2010.
 The C++ code makes heavy use of a list system using macros.
 This predates stl, was portable before stl, and is more efficient than stl lists, but has the big negative that if you do get a segmentation violation, it is hard to debug.